-In local chapters, we come together in ways that improve our own lives and make our communities better places for domestic workers and the people who hire them.
-We build community, provide workshops, and take “mutual support” from our homes to our communities.
+In state chapters, we come together to make our communities better places for domestic workers and the people who hire them.
+We build community, provide workshops, and advocate to transform policy on a local and national level.

-Most of us want to do the right thing when we hire a childcare provider, housecleaner, or home attendant.
-We just don’t know how.
+Most of us want to do the right thing when we hire a childcare provider, housecleaner, or home attendant, but we just don’t know how.
 Together with workers, we learn to create mutually supportive relationships.

-households likely employs a nanny, attendant, or housecleaner
+1 in 5 households are likely to employ a nanny, home attendant, or housecleaner

 1 out of 3 of people who hire domestic workers would pay higher wages